 Basic car insurance is required for all Manitoba drivers, but some parts of your policy are optional.
 If you’re looking for more or different coverage, you can choose:

-Yes, but you must purchase a temporary permit either through the car dealer where you made the purchase, or with an autopac agent.
-(Feel free to come see us for help!)
+If you don’t yet have insurance, you must purchase a temporary permit either through the car dealer where you made the purchase, or with an autopac agent.
+(Come see us and we’ll get you sorted!)

 All new drivers will need new auto insurance, but it’s not a one-size-fits-all situation.
 There are a few things you’ll want to consider.